Dynamical systems analysis in $f(T,\phi)$ gravity: Introduction

 The accelerating expansion of the Universe is sourced by some form of dark energy which takes on the form of a cosmological constant in the concordance model but is motivated by other means in modified theories of gravity \cite{Riess:1998cb,Perlmutter:1998np,WMAP:2003elm,Planck:2015bue,Planck:2018vyg}.
 Here, dark energy is embodied by the constant $\Lambda$ which together with GR and cold dark matter (CDM) constitute the $\Lambda$CDM model; however this model suffers with the fine tuning issue among other problems \cite{Peebles:2002gy}.
 One can address this issue in GR by altering the matter content of the Universe with the inclusion of additional fields such as phantom scalar, canonical scalar and vector fields \cite{Copeland:2006wr,Bassett:2005xm,Cai:2009zp}.
 One can also study the cosmological behaviour by creating a dynamical dark energy sector with the inclusion of scalar field such as quintessence \cite{Wetterich:1987fm,Tsujikawa:2013fta}, k-essence \cite{Chiba:1999ka,Armendariz-Picon:2000ulo}, Galileons \cite{Nicolis:2008in,Baker:2017hug,Sakstein:2017xjx} and so on.
 Another way to address this accelerated expansion issue is by extending or altering the geometrical part of Einstein-Hilbert action, that leads to different extended/modified theories of gravity.

 The dark energy scenario was studied in the scalar-torsion theory with non-minimal coupling between torsion scalar and dynamical scalar field in (Geng et al. \cite{Geng:2011aj,Geng:2011ka}).
 Similar study was made with an arbitrary non-minimal coupling function and tachyon term for scalar field \cite{Otalora:2013dsa,Otalora:2013tba}.
 One of the extensions of $f(T)$ gravity is the generalised scalar-torsion $f(T,\phi)$ gravity, where $\phi$ is the canonical scalar and in the gravitational action the scalar field is non-minimally connected with torsion scalar \cite{Xu:2012jf}.
 Further in the covariant teleparallel framework, a new class of theories have been given where the action depends on the scalar field and arbitrary function of torsion scalar \cite{Hohmann:2018rwf}.
+M. G. Espinoza and G. Otalora \cite{Gonzalez_Espinoza_2020A} have studied the generation of primordial fluctuations in generalized teleparallel scalar-torsion gravity theories whose Lagrangian density is an arbitrary function $f(T, \phi)$ of the torsion scalar $T$ and a scalar field $\phi$, plus the kinetic term and develop primordial density perturbations started from the Arnowitt-Deser-Misner (ADM) formalism of the tetrad field.
 The cosmological dynamics of dark energy and its stability was studied in \cite{Gonzalez-Espinoza:2020jss} and the scalar perturbation was done in \cite{Gonzalez-Espinoza:2021mwr}.
 Several models were set in the context of the dynamical system to reveal the evolutionary behaviour of the dark energy models \cite{Kadam:2022lgq}.
 Motivated with this non-minimal coupling of torsion scalar and scalar field, in this paper we will study the cosmological aspects of the models through the dynamical system analysis.

 The paper is organised as follows, in Sec.~\ref{SECII}, the basic equations of teleparallel gravity and the field equations of of $f(T,\phi)$ gravity in an isotropic an homogeneous space time are given.
 In Sec.~\ref{SECIII}, the dynamical system analysis for two models are performed and the evolutionary behaviour of the models are studied.
 In Sec.~\ref{SECIV}, the discussions and conclusions of the models are presented.